dotnet/docs-maui/docs/migration/includes/api-changes.md

 In Xamarin.Forms, the `Xamarin.Forms.Color` struct lets you construct <xref:Microsoft.Maui.Graphics.Color> objects using `double` values, and provides named colors, such as `Xamarin.Forms.Color.AliceBlue`.
 In .NET MAUI, this functionality has been separated into the <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> class, and the <xref:Microsoft.Maui.Graphics.Colors?displayProperty=fullName> class.

 The <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> class, in the <xref:Microsoft.Maui.Graphics> namespace, lets you construct <xref:Microsoft.Maui.Graphics.Color> objects using `float` values, `byte` values, and `int` values.
 The <xref:Microsoft.Maui.Graphics.Colors?displayProperty=fullName> class, which is also in the <xref:Microsoft.Maui.Graphics> namespace, largely provides the same named colors.
-For example, use <xref:Microsoft.Maui.Graphics.Colors.AliceBlue?displayProperty=nameWithType> to use the `AliceBlue` color.
+For example, use <xref:Microsoft.Maui.Graphics.Colors.AliceBlue?displayProperty=nameWithType> to specify the `AliceBlue` color.

 The following table shows the API changes between the `Xamarin.Forms.Color` struct and the <xref:Microsoft.Maui.Graphics.Color?displayProperty=fullName> class: